vanandrew/brainextractor/README.md

 brainextractor /path/to/test_image.nii.gz /path/to/some_output_image.nii.gz -f 0.4
 ```

-To view the deformation process, you can use the `-w` flag to write the
+To view the deformation process (as in the video above), you can use the `-w` flag to
-surfaces to a file.
+write the surfaces to a file.
 Then use `brainextractor_render` to view them:

 ```
 # writes surfaces to file